BoostAteHisDog/hypixel-rank-signature-gen/README.md

 # hypixel-rank-signature-gen
-Get your hypixel rank + username for your forum signature
+Get hypixel rank + username for your forum signature